ichigotake/PrimalNephia/README.md

     put '/baz' => sub { ... };
     del '/hoge' => sub { ... };

-## How to use routing with Router::Simple style matching-pattern and capture it - Using param function
+## How to use routing with Router::Simple style matching-pattern and capture it - Using param function WITHOUT args

     post '/item/{id:[0-9]+}' => sub {
         my $item_id = param->{id}; # get param named "id" from path